chenjiayyanzi/ansible/README.md

 ### TroubleShooting
 ---
 * SSH login problem
-On the server you cannot login, run a sshd service using different port:
+..*On the server you cannot login, run a sshd service using different port:
 `sudo /usr/sbin/sshd -d -p 1234`
 Then go to ansible control server, try to connect to it `ssh server_name -p 1234`